 The Association authorizes the Dean of Students to uphold the responsibility of ensuring the guidelines for this chapter.

-Anything not explicitly dealt with this agreement shall be left to the discretion of the Dean of Students, or designee.
+Anything not explicitly detailed within this agreement shall be left to the discretion of the Dean of Students or designee.

-Any messages from a source outside of Bakersfield College must be approved by the BC Office of Public Relations and Marketing in order to be sent.
+The Office of Student Life will manage and update the guidelines for the student listserv as needed in consultation with BCSGA and the BC Administration.

 Failure to abide by the guidelines may result in the suspension of privileges.

-The established guidelines within this chapter be the minimum guidelines for messages submitted to the all student listserv.
+The established guidelines within this chapter are the minimum guidelines for messages submitted to the enrolled-student listserv.

 Listserv Parameters